hiking backpack

 Metal vs Plastic Zippers

-In my opinion they’re now more durable than their metal counterparts, with the added benefit of being waterproof, and easier to operate in muddy conditions.
+They’re now often considered more durable than their metal counterparts, with the added benefit of being waterproof, and easier to operate in muddy conditions.

-When you look at a bag you’ll be able to tell if the plastic zippers are cheap, and likely to break.
-If they’re well made, then it’s plastic every time for me now.
+When you look at a bag you’ll be able to tell if the plastic zippers are cheap and likely to break.

 Buckles & Clips

-Buckles and clips are another weak point, however they’re easily replaced, and if I’m going on a long walk I often throw a few spares in the bag.
+Buckles and clips are another weak point, however, they’re easily replaced, and if you’re going on a long walk it’s worth throwing a few spares in your bag.
 Many outdoor stores stock replacement buckles, like the Sea to Summit Range for example.

 Or you could try Spotlight (the Australian sewing shop) for a range of generic buckles that will do the same job, for less cost.
 You’d be surprised how much useful ‘stuff’ you can find in there, that’s nothing to do with sewing!